nmstate/nmstate/packaging/README.release.md

 python3 -m twine upload dist/*
 ```

+## Post Release

+* Create a pull request with increased version number in the `VERSION` file.

 * Send out a notification to the network manager mailing list

 * Update the SPEC files in Fedora

 [1]: https://github.com/nmstate/nmstate/releases/new